dikortis/LetsTalkETC/Episodes/Episode_5.md

-be better if I were you know to post under a pseudonym if from now on you could refer to me as Satoshi Nakamoto the cat would be on the back right right his very first step had to be as a pseudonym in order to decentralize the network because in the early stages he
+be better if I were you know to post under a pseudonym if from now on you could refer to me as Satoshi Nakamoto the cat would be on the back right his very first step had to be as a pseudonym in order to decentralize the network because in the early stages he